DamonMohammadbagher/NativePayload_BSSID/Chapter 9 - Transferring Backdoor Payload by Wireless Traffic -BSSID/NativePayload_BSSIDv2/README.md

 Exfiltration via Wireless DeAuthentication Packets from Client to Server on AIR (without user-pass or Wifi Connection & very fast)

+Note: this code tested in kali linux systems (only).

 Article/Pdf and New video will Publish here soon...

 Video[1] , NativePayload_BSSID.sh v2 (step by step) : https://www.youtube.com/watch?v=rg-O4RKt9OA